isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Shennon Khong, Consumers Association of Singapore (CASE)</b>
-            <br>Ms Shennon Khong heads the Strategic Development and CaseTrust Departments of the Consumers Association of Singapore (CASE).
+            <br><br>Ms Shennon Khong heads the Strategic Development and CaseTrust Departments of the Consumers Association of Singapore (CASE).
 With more than 20 years of experience in corporate communications and stakeholder engagement in the public, private and non-profit sectors, Shennon has a strong passion in building partnerships and delivering value to stakeholders she works with.
-She has spearheaded several key projects in CASE which include the association’s digitalisation project through IMDA’s Open Innovation Platform, CaseTrust Accreditation Schemes for various industries such as Spa &amp; Wellness, Renovation, Motoring, as well as E-businesses that is slated to be launched soon..
         </td>
     </tr>
 <tr>